Skip to main content

 Another helpful characteristic of planting native plants in your garden is that they help attract pollinators, including birds, to your yard, creating a thriving eco-system.
 Birds can help act as pest control, as they will feast on bugs they find, including slugs, grubs and caterpillars that want to make themselves at home in your garden.
 Avoid using pesticides, as they don’t discriminate in what bugs they take out, often having a detrimental effect on the good insects, like bees and butterflies.
 There are several natural options to take before reaching for a chemical solution that could have a bigger effect than you anticipate.

 To avoid mosquitos, don’t leave standing water around for their larvae to grow.
 Birds aren’t the only natural pest control you can employ, as attracting the right bugs to your garden via plantings goes a long way in dealing with the bugs you don’t want.
 Incorporate plants that attract the bugs you want.
 For example, sunflowers, marigolds and nasturtiums are among the plants that draw ladybugs, a very beneficial bug, to the yard.
 Some gardeners will hand pick bugs off a plant, but for heavier infestations, there are easier options.
-Natural pesticide can be made with common household items to be sprayed on plants, such as dish soap, oil, and sometimes cayenne pepper, depending on the plant and pest.
+Natural pesticides can be made with common household items to be sprayed on plants, such as dish soap, oil, and sometimes cayenne pepper, depending on the plant and pest.
 They may have to be reapplied after a rain, but they can go a long way in battling pests like aphids or squash bugs.

 Companion planting is another effective tool in the fight against pests.
 The basic idea behind companion planting is that plants do well when planted with friends.
 For instance, planting basil near tomatoes or dill near your cucumbers helps deter pests that may otherwise consider making a meal out of your tasty vegetable plants.